EXPLAINER: What exactly are track’s testosterone rules?

 Track and field has been trying to deal with the issue for years, but it really became a hot topic with the emergence of Semenya in 2009.
 Semenya, then also an unknown teenager at her first big meet, won gold in the 800 at that year’s world championships.
 Just 19, Semenya appeared to be completely dominant in her race.

-So, World Athletics spent the best part of the next decade trying to formulate rules that would deal with the complex testosterone issue.
+So, World Athletics spent the best part of the next decade trying to formulate rules that would deal with the issue.
 There have been multiple versions of the rules but the latest, produced in 2018, refer specifically to athletes with conditions known as DSDs — differences of sex development.
-Basically, the rules focus on athletes born with the typical male XY chromosome pattern but also female characteristics.
-They were identified as female at birth.
+Basically, the rules focus on athletes born with the typical male XY chromosome pattern but also female characteristics and who were identified as female at birth.

 Semenya, a two-time Olympic champion and three-time world champion, says the rules are discriminatory.
-She has refused to manipulate her natural testosterone level, meaning she has been banned from running the 800 meters since 2018, and was barred from defending her Olympic title in Tokyo because of the regulations.
+She has refused to manipulate her natural testosterone level, meaning she has been banned from running the 800 meters since 2019 and was barred from defending her Olympic title in Tokyo.

 WHAT MIGHT HAPPEN NEXT?

-It’s likely that World Athletics will now look at including the 200 meters in their testosterone rules.
-One criticism of the regulations has been that they are inconsistent by only being applied to certain distances when the governing body insists testosterone provides a clear athletic advantage.
-Expect World Athletics to begin regulating the 200 meters, and maybe other events.
+World Athletics might now look at including the 200 meters in the testosterone rules, although they have conceded they may not have the scientific data to support a ban in races outside the 400-to-one-mile range.
+If track and field’s governing body doesn’t also regulate the 200, it will open itself to more criticism that the rules were targeted.

-The biggest takeaway may be this though: Semenya is gone but the complicated and highly controversial issue is clearly still here.
+The biggest takeaway may be this though: Semenya is gone from the Olympic stage but the complicated and highly controversial issue is still there.